harlansr/salt_technical_test/README.md

 - Instal Composer
 - Instal Laravel
 - Clone this project
-- Create and connect your database on file ".env"
+- Create new database and connect your database on file ".env"
-- open Terminal and run "php artisan migrate" to automatic create require table on your database
+- Open Terminal and run "php artisan migrate" to automatic create require table on your database
-- on terminal run "php artisan serve" to run this website
+- On terminal run "php artisan serve" to run this website